H.R. 2289 – A Congressional Bill That Strips Local Power by Removing Environmental and Historic Review and Greenlighting Massive Cell Tower Expansion

 1. Sweeping Preemption of Local Control

-2. Environmental, Historic & Tribal Review Rollbacks
+2. Environmental and Historic Review Rollbacks

 The Result: Projects move forward without adequate environmental, cultural, or historic protections.